Luminous blue variable: Supernova-like outbursts

 Luminous blue variable stars can undergo "giant outbursts" with dramatically increased mass loss and luminosity. η Carinae is the prototypical example, with P Cygni showing one or more similar outbursts 300–400 years ago, but dozens have now been catalogued in external galaxies.
 Many of these were initially classified as supernovae but re-examined because of unusual features.
 The nature of the outbursts and of the progenitor stars seems to be highly variable, with the outbursts most likely having several different causes.
-The historical η Carinae and P Cygni outbursts, and several seen more recently in external galaxies, have lasted years or decades whereas some of the supernova imposter events have declined to normal brightness within months.
+The historical η Carinae and P Cygni outbursts, and several seen more recently in external galaxies, have lasted years or decades whereas some of the supernova impostor events have declined to normal brightness within months.
 Well-studied examples are: